kaancorum-git/Image_Classification/README.md

 # Image_Classification
-Created convolutional neural network and used existing datasets from keras as training and testing Images needs to be sized as 32x32 pixels in order to be used in the program.
+Created convolutional neural network and used existing datasets from keras as training and testing.<br/>
+Images needs to be sized as 32x32 pixels in order to be used in the program.

 # Predictions